telerik/blazor-docs/deployment/ci-cd-build-server.md

 1. Have a `NuGet.Config` file in the project or solution folder.
 The file can [define the Telerik NuGet feed]({%slug installation/nuget%}#edit-the-nugetconfig-file), but without the credentials (Telerik account or NuGet API key).
 1. Copy the `NuGet.Config` file together with the `.csproj` file(s) to the Docker image.
 1. [Add](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-add-source) or [update](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-update-source) the Telerik NuGet feed with the [stored Telerik NuGet credentials (secrets)]({%slug installation/nuget-keys%}).
-When specifying the `NuGet.Config` file location, note that file names are case sensitive on Unix systems.
+When specifying the `NuGet.Config` file location, note that file names are case-sensitive on Unix systems.
 1. Restore or build the Blazor app.

 The following code is the build portion of a sample `Dockerfile` that builds a .NET 8 Blazor Web App with two projects.
 The `dotnet restore` command is executed from the `src` folder of the Docker image (where the `NuGet.Config` is copied), so that the `NuGet.Config` file can be used to restore all projects in the solution.